ddsjoberg/rstudio.prefs/README.md

 As of RStudio v1.3, the preferences in the Global Options dialog (and a number of other preferences that aren’t) are now saved in simple, plain-text JSON files.
 The {rstudio.prefs} package provides an interface for working with these RStudio JSON preference files to easily make modifications without using the point-and-click option menus.
-This is particularly helpful when working on teams to ensure a unified experience across machines and utilizing settings for best practices.
+This is particularly helpful when working on teams to ensure a **unified experience** across machines and utilizing settings for **best practices**.

 ## Installation

-You can install the released version of {rstudio.prefs} from [GitHub](https://github.com/ddsjoberg/rstudio.prefs) with:
+You can install {rstudio.prefs} from [GitHub](https://github.com/ddsjoberg/rstudio.prefs) with:

 ``` r
 # install.packages('devtools')